 July 28, 2020 Update – We came across a fresh listing for this brown 1980 Ford Pinto wagon we first featured in April.
 Despite no sale thus far, the private seller has not budged on their $12,000 asking price.

-The final year of production of Ford’s Pinto was 1980 and arguably one of the lowest mileage survivors from that model year might be this 40K original mile Pony Sport Wagon five-speed first featured in April 2020 and once again can be found here on Craigslist in Powhatan, Virginia with the latest asking price of $8,500 which while much less than original ask of $12,000 still remains optimistic.
-While Hagerty Insurance currently does not list a value for these cars, the Collector Car Market Review reveals the current ask falls between this guide’s #2 “Very Good” estimate of $6,600 and its #1 “Excellent” appraisal of $10,500.
-While we note we personally observed this similar low-mileage Pinto cross the auction block for $10,000 in August 2019 at Mecum Harrisburg, we believe the seller is way too optimistic on his price and thus we are awarding him our latest “NEW!” (short for “No Effin Way!”)
-Award their asking price is at best very optimistic.
+The final year of production of Ford’s Pinto was 1980 and arguably one of the lowest mileage survivors from that model year might be this 40K original mile Pony Sport Wagon five-speed first featured in April 2020 in Powhatan, Virginia with the latest asking price of $7,500 which while much less than original ask of $12,000 still remains optimistic.
+While Hagerty Insurance currently does not list a value for these cars, the Collector Car Market Review reveals the current ask falls between this guide’s #2 “Very Good” estimate of $7,200 and its #1 “Excellent” appraisal of $11,400.
+We note we personally observed this similar low-mileage Pinto cross the auction block for $10,000 in August 2019 at Mecum Harrisburg.

 Ford manufactured and marketed the Ford Pinto the 1971 through 1980 model years.
 The smallest American Ford vehicle since 1907, the Pinto was the first subcompact vehicle produced by Ford in North America.
 In February 1972, the Pinto station wagon debuted with an overall length of 172.7 inches and up to 60.5 cubic feet of cargo volume.
 The first 2-door Ford station wagon since the 1965 Falcon, the Pinto wagon came equipped with flip-open rear quarter windows.
 Along with front disc brakes, the 2.0 Liter engine was standard equipment.
 A Pinto Squire wagon featured faux wood side paneling similar to the full-size Country Squire.